 The safest things you can do right now:

-- Be skeptical of any site asking for financial account information before July 2026.
+- Be skeptical of any site asking for financial account information that isn't trumpaccounts.gov or the official Trump Accounts app.

 What About Grifin?

 Grifin is a private investing app.
 We're not affiliated with the U.S. government or the Invest America program.
-We help families understand the program and prepare for it.
-When financial institutions are allowed to hold Trump Accounts after July 2026, Grifin plans to offer that option.
+We help families understand the program.
+When financial institutions are allowed to hold Trump Accounts, Grifin plans to offer that option.

 For now, we provide education and the Invest America eligibility quiz to help you figure out what your child qualifies for.
 That's it.